Mblakey/wiswesser/README.md

 make -j10
 ```

-## Usage
+## Converting between WLN

-### Reader - WLN to SMILES/etc
+The following command line utilities are for converting between WLN and other chemical formats

-Command line utility `readwln`.
-This takes a WLN sequence (single quote escaped) from the command line. e.g 'L6TJ', and return the output format.
+`readwln` - This takes a WLN sequence (single quote escaped) from the command line. e.g 'L6TJ', and returns the desired output format.

 ```
 readwln <options> -o<format> -s 'string'